-Over several years of operation a web-based operator portal for the LRAUV has been developed, which includes a display of science and engineering data.
+More than ten years of development of a web-based operator portal for the LRAUV has been developed, which includes a display of science and engineering data.
+This portal, known as the Dash, is available via MBARI’s networked infrastructure and is now also available within WHOI enabling reliable backup from either portal to command control.
 On a secure portion of the site users can access a command interface and a variety of utilities, such as an alert page that operators can configure to send mission data via email or mobile phones based upon certain criteria.
 Prior research has established a design, created operating and navigation software, investigated the range of capabilities associated with critical components, implemented a systems integration plan, and conducted successful field-tests to validate research.
+The Dash also contains a map for easy tracking of where the vehicle has surveyed.
+Forward-facing data is publicly available on the web.

 Completed research to date provided a suitable design for platform fabricators to construct an LRAUV platform to meet stated parameters in navigation, mission performance, and operator ease of use.
-Subsequent activities resulted in full fabrication of the LRAUV engineered design.
+Subsequent activities resulted in full fabrication of the LRAUV engineered design with a second platform underway.